The X Factor (British TV series) series 13: Bootcamp

 Bootcamp took place at Alexandra Palace from 6 to 8 July 2016.
 It was broadcast in a single episode on 18 September 2016.
 The contestants all chose a song from a wall with sheets of paper attached.
 Each song appeared three times and the three acts who picked the same song would perform that song as a group.
 Immediately after each performance, the judges would either put the acts through or eliminate them immediately.
 121 acts were successful in this part, and the judges then deliberated to cut the number of contestants down further, to decide who would reach the six-chair challenge.
-At the end of Bootcamp, the judges discovered which categories they would mentor: Cowell was given the Girls, Scherzinger was given the Boys, Osbourne was given the Over 25s and Walsh was given the Groups.
+At the end of Bootcamp, the judges discovered which categories they would mentor: Scherzinger was given the Boys, Cowell was given the Girls, Osbourne was given the Over 25s and Walsh was given the Groups.

 Six-chair challenge

 The six-chair challenge took place from 9 to 12 July, at The SSE Arena, Wembley.
 It was broadcast over two episodes on 24 and 25 September.
-Scherzinger and Cowell chose their final six acts during Saturday's show, while Osbourne and Walsh picked their acts during Sunday's show.
+Scherzinger and Cowell chose their top six acts during Saturday's show, while Osbourne and Walsh picked their acts during Sunday's show.